griffithlab/civic-docs/docs/curating/evidence.rst

 Functional Evidence Type
 ~~~~~~~~~~~~~~~~~~~~~~~~
+The Functional Evidence Type describes data from in vivo or in vitro experiments that assess the impact of a variant at the protein level.
+Functional Evidence is fundamentally disease agnostic as the biological function of a protein is constant regardless of cell context.
+The variant origin for this evidence type is anticipated to primarily be N/A and entries should be classified under the Evidence Level of D - Preclinical.
+Variant impact on protein structure, folding, binding, activity, activation, phosphorylation, and downstream pathway signaling are all types of evidence that fall under the Functional Evidence Type.

-Below is an example of a Evidence Item that describes a Functional Evidence Type.
-The authors performed an experiment to determine the impact on the variant on normal protein function related to cell cycle arrest.
-Transfection of wildtype *CDKN2A* arrests the cell cycle in CDKN2A deficient cells, whereas transfection of *CDKN2A* D108Y does not impact cell cycle progression in the CDKN2A deficient cells.
-This result indicates the innate ability of CDKN2A to arrest cell cycle has been lost as a result of the presence of the variant.
+Below is an example of a Evidence Item that describes a Functional Evidence Type (Figure 10).
+The authors performed an experiment to determine the impact of the variant on normal protein function related to cell cycle arrest.
+Expression of wildtype CDKN2A arrests the cell cycle in CDKN2A deficient cells, whereas expression of CDKN2A D108Y does not impact cell cycle progression in the CDKN2A deficient cells.
+This results indicates the innate ability of CDKN2A  to arrest cell cycle progression has been lost as a result of the presence of the protein variant.

 .. figure:: /images/figures/evidence-summary_7551.png
    :alt: Screenshot of a Functional Evidence Item summary